Motivational Monday Minute

 U.S. Army CH (COL) Vincent A. Cummings, Command Chaplain for the D.C.
 National Guard presents Motivational Monday Minute to encourage and inspire.
 Whether full or part-time, each Soldier & Airman has a role to play, in being a Capital Guardian.
 As Command Chaplain, he's a shepherd multiplier, who develops spiritual readiness.
 Each episode is a step in that journey…together…as Capital Guardians!
+This week's #Motivational Monday Minute focuses on three traits that stand out as non-negotiable in #service: competency, character, and compassion!
+We hope you find this week's message encouraging.
 (U.S. Air National Guard video by Master Sgt.
 Arthur M. Wright)

 |Date Taken: